Flowintent / proof

 Understand run feedback, simulator and hardware execution paths, queue context, and safe retry behavior.

-Use run history, evidence packets, certificates, and approved shares without exposing private workspace data.
+Use run history, evidence packets, approved shares, and JSON/CSV exports without exposing private workspace data.

 Define the evidence packet manifest that connects workflow, source, route, counts, trace, exports, and private-field exclusions.